Source of Income – Fair Housing

-The Section 8 Voucher Program and local Public Housing Authorities (PHAs) who administer it require property owners and operators to adhere to additional regulatory requirements, which are otherwise not imposed in a standard apartment leasing transaction.
+The U.S. Department of Housing and Urban Development (HUD) and local Public Housing Authorities (PHAs) who administer the program require participating property owners and operators to adhere to additional regulatory requirements, which are otherwise not imposed in a standard apartment leasing transaction.

 These requirements may include, but are not limited to, the following:

 - Prescribed tenancy approval process.